lucaong/minisearch/README.md

   * Documents can be added and removed from the index at any time

-  * Simple API, providing building blocks to build specific solutions
+  * Zero external dependencies

-  * Zero external dependencies, small and well tested code-base
+`MiniSearch` strives to expose a simple API that provides the building blocks to build custom solutions, while keeping a small and well tested codebase.

 ## Installation